-- (C) wall plates must be continuous between cross walls or spliced to maintain strength. - (c) Unreinforced masonry must comply with the appropriate provisions of Part 3.3 and the additional requirements of this clause: - (i) Internal or external walls 4 m or more in length must be stiffened by cross walls, columns or bracing complying with AS 1170.4 and AS 3700; and- - (A) cross walls must be tied to the internal leaf of cavity walls by fully bonding or by metal ties at every second course; and - (B) the mortar mix must be at least as strong as a 1:1:6; and - (C) masonry units must have good mortar adherence properties. - (ii) Bricks must- - (A) be laid on a full bed joint with full perpends; and - (B) when laid in the top two courses of internal walls and the internal leaf of external walls, contain no perforations. - (iii) Reinforcement consisting of two R6 bars (Grade 250R), or two 3.15 mm diameter bars (Grade 450W), must- - (A) be placed in both leaves of external walls in the course immediately under window sills and over door and window heads; and - (B) be galvanised when placed in the external leaf of an external wall; and - (C) extend not less than 300 mm beyond any supporting cross walls or columns; and - (D) be spliced not less than 300 mm. - (iv) Continuous reinforced brick bond beams must be installed, comprising two R6 bars (Grade 250R), or two 3.15 mm diameter bars (Grade 450W), in each of the top three bed joints, constructed- - (A) on the internal leaf of all external walls and on all cross walls; and - (B) where the roof is pitched on the external leaf of an external wall, in that external leaf; and - (C) in cross walls, turned and lapped 300 mm into the external walls. - (viii) Top wall plates must be fixed by masonry anchors or equivalent fixing connected to the second top course of walls, at not more than 1.8 m centres. - (d) Veneers that comprise an external leaf of masonry connected to internal walls of timber or metal framing must be fixed in accordance with AS 3700.
+- (C) wall plates must be continuous between cross walls or spliced to maintain strength. - Unreinforced masonry must comply with the appropriate provisions of (c) Part 3.3 and the additional requirements of this clause: - Internal or external walls 4 m or more in length must be stiffened by (i) cross walls, columns or bracing complying with AS 1170.4 and AS 3700: and- - (A) cross walls must be tied to the internal leaf of cavity walls by fully bonding or by metal ties at every second course; and - (B) the mortar mix must be at least as strong as a 1:1:6; and - (C) masonry units must have good mortar adherence properties. - (ii) Bricks must- - (A) be laid on a full bed joint with full perpends; and - when laid in the top two courses of internal walls and the internal (B) leaf of external walls, contain no perforations. - (iii) Reinforcement consisting of two R6 bars (Grade 250R), or two 3.15 mm diameter bars (Grade 450W), must - be placed in both leaves of external walls in the course (A) immediately under window sills and over door and window heads; and - (B) be galvanised when placed in the external leaf of an external wall; and - (C) extend not less than 300 mm beyond any supporting cross walls or columns; and - (D) be spliced not less than 300 mm. - Continuous reinforced brick bond beams must be installed, comprising (iv) two R6 bars (Grade 250R), or two 3.15 mm diameter bars (Grade 450W), in each of the top three bed joints, constructed - on the internal leaf of all external walls and on all cross walls; and (A) - (B) where the roof is pitched on the external leaf of an external wall, in that external leaf; and - (C) in cross walls, turned and lapped 300 mm into the external walls. - (viii) Top wall plates must be fixed by masonry anchors or equivalent fixing connected to the second top course of walls, at not more than 1.8 m centres.